The Pipeline Layer Just Got Bought

 Output Versatility

-One fabric should feed multiple domains — SIEM, metrics stores, data lakes — without maintaining separate collection stacks.
+One flow layer should feed multiple domains — analytics, AI, SIEM, metrics stores, observability platforms, and data lakes — without maintaining separate collection stacks.

 Processing Logic